MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ## IT Service Management Tools (ITSM)

-The following connectors are under IT Service Management Tools (ITSM).
+he following table lists the IT service management tools (ITSM).connectors that are available.

 |Connector name|Publisher|Description|
 |:------ |:----------- |:----------- |